Inside the Photography Business Interview:

 The biggest and most consistent compliment I hear is that my photos look like they’re out of a magazine.
 They’re unique.

-People have also said they like that I’m professional but still fun to work with.
+People have also said they love that I’m professional but still fun to work with.
 In the photography business, it’s important to be a good people person.
-Social skills and how you relate to people are so important to business.
-I’m easy going, approachable, and I try to create a relaxed environment for my clients.
+Social skills and how you relate to people are so important in my business.
+I’m easy going, approachable, and I try to create a relaxed and fun environment for my clients.

 When people are relaxed they take better photos.
 I’m not working with professional models, I’m working with everyday people who worry about how they look in front of the camera.
 It’s part of the job to tell them how great they look and how well they’re doing.